 SAVVY TIP: Although Charity bank is a registered charity, it’s covered by banking regulations in the same way as an ordinary bank.
 That means it is a member of the UK savings deposit protection scheme, which covers savings up to £85,000 if the bank goes bust.

-Ecology building society promotes sustainable lending through its mortgage lending policy.
+The Ecology Building Society promotes sustainable lending through its mortgage lending policy.
 It provides mortgages for people who want to build, rebuild or renovate a property in a sustainable way, with applications assessed on an individual basis.
 The Ecology building society has a Foundations cash ISA that has a minimum deposit of £25 and no notice period.
-It currently pays 1% AER.
+It currently pays 1.1% interest and promises to pay a minimum of 1%, even if interest rates fall.
 However, it’s not currently accepting applications.

 SAVVY TIP: You can pay money in or take it out by post or online.
 The minimum withdrawal is £25.